 How Do I Get into The World Of Voice-Over Recording?

 I am often asked for advice on “getting into” the voice-over recording industry.
 It isn’t surprising as it’s an interesting profession, producing and performing.
-When I record really good voice-artists it still gives me a thrill and I have a lot of fun voicing works myself.
+When I record really good voice-over recording artists it still gives me a thrill and I have a lot of fun voicing works myself.
 My response is very much tempered to the circumstances of my interrogator, quite often people see it as a glamorous industry and simply visualise themselves in it for no other reason than vanity.
 Others have a genuine chance of working in the field and just need a little guidance.

-I have 20 years experience in providing voice-over services – both as a facility and an artist – for TV shows, TV ads, Films, online videos and most other visual content.
+I have 20 years experience in providing voice-over recording services – both as a facility and an artist – for TV shows, TV ads, Films, online videos and most other visual content.
 In this article I’d like to share with you my experiences, how I started in this industry, how it has changed over the years and how you too might find a foothold in what is still regarded as a pretty cool way to make a living.